 Also in 2004, Beta joined the American Society for Testing Materials (ASTM) Subcommittee D20.96 to help author the ASTM standard for biobased content analysis using radiocarbon dating.
 This standard was adopted in July 2004 as ASTM D6866, which is now used to verify the biogenic (biomass) fraction of heterogeneous fuels and CO2 emissions as required in greenhouse gas protocols.
 The method has been incorporated into California’s AB 32 and The Climate Registry’s greenhouse gas protocols.

-A variant of ASTM D6866, the CEN/TS 15747:2008, is used to monitor refused derived fuels for the European Union's Emission Trading Scheme.
+Similar to ASTM D6866, the EN 15440, is used to monitor solid recovered fuels for the European Union’s Emission Trading Scheme.
 The European Union also allows the use of ASTM D6866 for monitoring other types of heterogeneous fuels.
 The Australian government has incorporated similar recommendations for the use of ASTM D6866 for blended fuels.
 The Renewable Obligation Certificate program in the United Kingdom is also considering this method for monitoring biomass energy production.

 In 2008, Beta was awarded the ISO/IEC 17025:2005 accreditation by Perry Johnson Laboratory Accreditation, boosting its reputation as a highly competent and reliable testing laboratory.

 Today, Beta Analytic is the world’s largest radiocarbon dating laboratory.
 Its devotion to accuracy, dependability, and confidentiality is the foundation upon which its colleagues’ faith and trust is built.